cbrown5/cbrown5.github.io/_people/Mischa-Turschwell.md

 # Mischa Turschwell
 ![](/images/people/Mischa-Turschwell.jpg)
-A postdoctoral fellow, Mischa has just begun work on multiple stressors of coastal ecosystems, funded by an ARC Discovery Project.
+A postdoctoral fellow, Mischa is working on multiple stressors of coastal ecosystems, funded by an ARC Discovery Project.

 Mischa finished his PhD with Griffith and CSIRO in 2017 where he used a range of modelling techniques to investigate the thermal and habitat characteristics of a threatened headwater fish species.